 Albany, TX 76430

-5:00 PM – Meet at the Ft.
-Griffin Campground enclosed pavilion across the highway from the Fort.
+We will meet at ~ 5:00 PM on each day at the Ft.
+Griffin Campground across the highway from the Fort.
 We’ll get to know each other a bit and cover what to expect over the next few hours.
 We will cover camera settings and things you need to know before we begin capturing the Milky Way.
-We will also cover editing tips and techniques at a high level with more detailed instructions to follow in a post class video.

-Post-workshop – We will send out a video with editing instructions for images captured that evening.
+Post-workshop – We will host a Zoom session with editing instructions for images captured that evening.

 Each student responsible for their own transportation to Fort Griffin.
-We will team up for driving back and forth from the Fort during the class.
+We will team up for driving back and forth from The Flat during the class.

 Recommended photography gear

-DSLR camera – Crop Sensor or Full Frame
+DSLR or Mirrorless camera – Crop Sensor or Full Frame